I need a calendar

 I want something very small, with a clean, simple interface.
 I don’t need a scheduler, I just want a small, navigable monthly calendar.
 It needs to be omnipresent, which ideally means it’s available from the menu bar.
 On Mac OS 9, I had a perfect little application called SimpleCalendar, which brought up a calendar window less than two inches square, that could be easily maneuvered into the future or past.
 But this app doesn’t exist on Mac OS X, and isn’t a menu bar app, which I’ve decided I want (since menu bar items can be very stable under Mac OS X, unlike Mac OS 9).

-A quick trip to VersionTracker.com and a search for “calendar” yielded about 8 suspects, which I downloaded and tried.
+A quick trip to VersionTracker.com and a search for “calendar” yielded about eight suspects, which I downloaded and tried.
 Some were simply unsuitable, being application-only calendars.
 A few were too obtrusive, taking too much room in the menu bar, or shifting menu items around when toggling the display.
 And some tried to do too much.

 MenuCalendar I finally settled on MenuCalendar.
 It puts a very small icon in the menu bar, at the far right, shifting everything else over to the left.
 It uses a NSStatusItem to put up the icon, which means it’s relatively supported and stable.
 And clicking it drops down a monthly calendar pane that is tremendously similar to the old SimpleCalendar window, which I loved.